 Such an attribute can be used within the Standard to control protocol or behaviors which are dependent on whether the feature is currently operational on the primary and/or secondary, as well as to inform an external entity of the current operational state of the feature.

 In addition to describing the behavior when operational on a primary and when operational on a secondary, the 802.11 Standard must describe the behavior of a conforming secondary system when the feature transitions between operational or not operational, and the method of interaction between the primary and secondary.

+Note that it is likely that the primary and secondary have different behavioural roles to play with respect to the feature, and the text describing the attribute needs to be clear about these roles.

 Form of definition and use